agentflare-ai/go-pipeline/README.md

 ## Overview

 Pipeline provides a flexible middleware pattern for chaining processing functions together.
-It uses Go generics to provide type-safe operations on any writer and input types, with built-in context cancellation and shared storage between pipeline stages.
+It uses Go generics to provide type-safe operations on any sink and input types, with built-in context cancellation and shared storage between pipeline stages.

 ## Features

-* **Generic Types**: Type-safe pipeline with support for any context (`C`), writer (`W`), and input (`I`) types
+* **Generic Types**: Type-safe pipeline with support for any context (`C`), sink (`O`), and input (`I`) types
 * **Context Cancellation**: Full support for context-based cancellation at any pipeline stage
 * **Storage Pooling**: Built-in sync.Pool for efficient storage management across executions
 * **Non-Recursive**: Pre-built next functions eliminate stack depth concerns